redsanket/spark/external/storm/guide/tutorials/dh_spout.rst

 your virtual host URI might be something like ``http://mydemo-ebonyred.ygrid.local``.

 #.
-Before you set the name of your virtual host, check the `Storm Data Highway Registry <http://twiki.corp.yahoo.com/view/Grid/SupportStormDHRegistry>`_
+Before you set the name of your virtual host, check the `Storm Data Highway Registry TODO_LINK_NEEDED`_
    to make sure that the  virtual host is not be used.
 You can do this by calling `registry_client list` from a gateway.
 #.
 Add your virtual service URI using the following command::